2SC1815J/open-in-iiif-viewer/README.md

 ## Usage

-When the web page you are browsing contains a link to the IIIF manifest, by clicking the toolbar button of this extension, you can open the link in the IIIF viewer specified on the options page.
+When the web page you are browsing contains a link to a IIIF manifest, by clicking on the toolbar button of this extension, you can open the link in the IIIF viewer specified on the options page.

 ![screenshot_toolbar](https://lh3.googleusercontent.com/aBce0Qk59V2pNzZr_dfMwKvAze5TaqfiSQWl6oQPKRUH0MkGq4wcsEsZtjRK9POlWlBrVxt7)